ebassi/halting_problem/content/gnome/gtk-long-term-support.md

 commits (as of this afternoon, London time), and 30 additional releases.

-Turns out that people *are* being paid to maintain feature-frozen branches because that's what the boring bits are — security issues, stability bugs, etc. Volunteers are much more interested in getting the latest and greatest feature that probably does not interest you now, but may be requested by your users in two years.
+Turns out that people *are* being paid to maintain feature-frozen branches because that's where the "boring" bits are — security issues, stability bugs, etc. Volunteers are much more interested in getting the latest and greatest feature that probably does not interest you now, but may be requested by your users in two years.